Selfhood and

 amounts of what is known as "domain specific" - ie.

-flexibly retrieving information from LTM, and in some
+of rapidly and flexibly retrieving information from LTM, and in some way of

-way of pre-organising it to the demands of the
+pre-organising it to the demands of the problem.

-problem.
-These retrieval structures are then the mechanism by which ongoing
+These retrieval structures are then the mechanism by which ongoing thought can

-thought can turn to a particular domain of knowledge and immediately be served
+turn to a particular domain of knowledge and immediately be served up with a

-interface flexibly with ongoing cognition, led to them being termed LTWM.
-For our own part, we see LTWM
+with ongoing cognition, led to them being termed LTWM.
+For our own part, we see

-as demanding precisely the sort of "touch-and-glow" electrochemical
+LTWM as demanding precisely the sort of "touch-and-glow"

 Lordat, Jacques: [French army surgeon (1773-1870).]
 See the separate file.